Partial Knee Replacement in New York City

 A partial knee replacement is beneficial because it can alleviate knee pain and restore mobility of the affected knee.
 In addition, because a partial knee replacement only replaces damaged compartments, it allows for healthy bone structures to remain intact, providing more natural results.

 If you are experiencing knee pain that is interfering with your daily activities and are interested in a partial knee replacement, a consultation with an experienced orthopaedic specialist may be the first step towards helping you regain mobility, return to your normal daily activities, and get back in the game.
 Here, at our practice, Dr. David Mayman provides personalized treatment solutions paired with cutting-edge technology to deliver total patient care and optimal results.
-Call 212.774.2024 or fill out the form on this page to schedule an appointment.
+Call 212.774.2024 to schedule an appointment.